 We can only use your personal information to send you marketing messages if we have either your consent or a ‘legitimate interest’.
 That is when we have a business or commercial reason to use your information.
 It must not conflict unfairly with your own interests.

-You can withdraw your consent and ask us to stop processing your information for Legitimate Interests at anytime by either contacting us or selecting unsubscribe on any email your receive from us.
+You can withdraw your consent and ask us to stop processing your information for Legitimate Interests at any time by either contacting us or selecting unsubscribe on any email you receive from us.

 We do not sell the information we have about you to any external organisations.